 - Hot bacon grease, still in the pan or baking sheet.

-Take your coffee filter and bring the center to a point, like I have demonstrated in the picture.
+Take your coffee filter and bring the center to a point, as I have demonstrated in the picture.
 This little adjustment will help the bacon grease to pool and collect in the middle of the filter, which results in fewer spills.

 Center it in your strainer.
 Pour the hot grease into the center of the filter.
 The grease needs to be hot so it will pass through the paper easily.
 Once the fat cools and solidifies, it will not strain anymore.